 When a surface has no self-gluings, then the arithmetic genus\footnote{Throughout this paper, we never use the geometric genus.
 Whenever the word ``genus'' appears in this paper, it always refers to arithmetic genus.} of curves living inside the surface can be computed using the adjunction formula (\ref{adjunct}).

 However, when the surface has self-gluings, the genus of the curve is modified.
 For example, consider gluing the exceptional curves $x$ and $y$ in a generic two point blowup of $\bF_1$.
-The curve $h-x-y$ looks like an elliptic fiber with nodal singularity, so its arithmetic genus should be one instead of zero, which is what would be suggested by (\ref{adjunct}).
+The curve $h-x-y$ (which is a rational curve before gluing) looks like an elliptic fiber with nodal singularity after the gluing, so its arithmetic genus should be one instead of zero, which is what would be suggested by (\ref{adjunct}).
 This example suggests that the intersection numbers of a curve $C$ with the curves $C_1$ and $C_2$ participating in a self-gluing should be used to modify (\ref{adjunct}) in order to obtain the correct arithmetic genus.
 However, not all such intersection numbers participate in such a modification.
 To see this, consider the curve $f-x$ in the above example.
-Even though it intersects $x$, its genus is correctly captured by (\ref{adjunct}).
+This curve remains rational even after gluing.
+Thus, even though it intersects $x$, its genus is correctly captured by (\ref{adjunct}).

-What we learn from the examples of $h-x-y$ and $f-x$ is that the genus of a curve $C$ is only modified whenever an intersection with $C_1$ has a partner intersection with $C_2$.
+The examples of $h-x-y$ and $f-x$ above suggest that the genus of a curve $C$ should only be modified whenever an intersection with $C_1$ has a partner intersection with $C_2$.
 Thus our proposal for the computation of genus of an arbitrary curve $C$ is as follows: Let $n_1$ and $n_2$ be the intersections of $C$ with $C_1$ and $C_2$ respectively, and let $n=\text{min}(n_1,n_2)$.
 Then, our proposal for computation of genus is \be 2g(C)-2=(K_S+C)\cdot C+2n \ee

 (\ref{gformula}) allows certain curves to have a non-negative genus even though they did not have a non-negative genus before self-gluing.
 For example, consider \bit \item A surface $\bF_m^2$ with $x$ glued to $y$.
 The curve $e-x-2y$ has $g=0$ according to (\ref{gformula}) while it has $g=-1$ according to (\ref{adjunct}) which is the formula we would use in the absence of self-gluing. $e-x-2y$ appears as a gluing curve in some of our geometries, for example (\ref{GsueF}), (\ref{GsuoF}), (\ref{GsueS}) and (\ref{GsuoS}). \item A surface $\bF_0^2$ with $e-x$ glued to $e-y$.
 The curve $2f-x$ has $g=0$ according to (\ref{gformula}) while it has $g=-1$ according to (\ref{adjunct}). $2f-x$ appears as a gluing curve in the gluing rules for \be